Written by Alana McLachlin

 Authors have long vied to get published by big publishing houses.
 While traditional publishing remains popular, authors today have another option: self-publishing.
 In this article, we will describe both publishing methods and look at the advantages and disadvantages of each.

-To publish with a major publishing house, you'll need to submit a query letter or a proposal alongside your manuscript.
+To publish with a major publishing house, you'll need to submit a query letter or a proposal alongside your book.
 Once this package is received by a publishing house, an editor will read it over and decide whether to offer the author a deal.

 Book deals typically involve the house purchasing the book's rights from the author.
 In exchange, the author will receive royalties and an advance on future royalties.
 Royalty percentages are determined by the publishing house and the author (and the author's agent, if they have one).
-Authors are also set up with an in-house editor, who may make adjustments and structural changes to the manuscript.
+Authors are also set up with an in-house editor, who may make adjustments and structural changes to the book.
 Then, the house takes on the responsibilities and costs of designing, printing, distributing, and marketing the book.

 In recent years, the popularity of self-publishing methods has risen dramatically.
 While there was once only a niche audience for self-published books, large platforms (such as Amazon Kindle) have expanded this market significantly.